 In 2015, Eby completed work on the Sedgwick County Zoo's newest elephant exhibit.
 The Reed Family Elephants of the Zambezi River Valley Exhibit, the third largest elephant exhibit in the country, is home to 7 African elephants.
 The exhibit features two yards for visitors to see the animals.
 The south yard includes elephant access to the boat ride canal and a water cannon for zookeepers to give elephant-sized baths.
 The north yard includes a waterfall feature and wading pool for the elephants.
 There are also two off-exhibit yards, an 18,000 sf indoor elephant facility, a 3,000 sf covered pavilion, a concessions building and a shaded ampitheater with seating for nearly 160 people.

 In 2016, Eby achieved its goal of having a shop, yard and corporate office in the same location.
 Two buildings located near 37th Street North and Poplar were purchased in 2015, and have since been remodeled.
 The new corporate office encompasses about 15,000 sf of the north building, with the remaining 7,000 sf being used for warehouse space.
 This building was remodeled to feature 10 private offices, 2 break-out rooms, a conference room, board room, kitchen, restrooms and a training room with seating for up to 80.
 The 24,000 sf south building houses our maintenance shop, mill shop and additional warehouse storage.
 The building features two mezzanines with offices, a parts crib, compressor room and restrooms.
-A north courtyard, irrigation and landscaping will be added this fall.
+The north side of the corporate office also features a courtyard.